ibarwick/firebird_fdw/README.md

 gratification.
-While I'm happy to accept feedback, suggestions, feature requests, bug reports and (especially) patches, please understand that development is entirely at my own discretion depending on (but not limited to) available free time and motiviation.
+While I'm happy to accept feedback, suggestions, feature requests, bug reports and (especially) patches, please understand that development is entirely at my own discretion depending on (but not limited to) available free time and motivation.

 However if you are a commercial entity and wish to have any improvements etc. carried out within a plannable period of time, this can be arranged